Commodity Management System — UX Research, Kiewit Technology Group

 Freeing engineers from spreadsheets to focus on what they do best

-The Product: A digital transformation of Kiewit's commodity materials tracking system, replacing manual, error-prone processes with a streamlined, automated solution that tracks materials from order to invoice.
+The Goal: A digital transformation of Kiewit's commodity materials tracking system, replacing manual, error-prone processes with a streamlined, automated solution that tracks materials from order to invoice.

 Industry: Construction / Enterprise Resource Planning (ERP) / Financial Management